Age Related Macular Degeneration (AMD)

 Ethnic background (Caucasians may be more likely to develop AMD than people with darker skin)

-Genetic susceptibility (you may have a higher risk if you have immediate family members who have AMD)
+Genetic susceptibility (you may have a higher risk if you have immediate family members who have AMD – according to Patient, siblings of affected people have a four-times greater chance of developing it (iii))

-Diet (not eating enough nutrient-rich foods, such as colourful fruit and vegetables, could increase your risk of developing AMD)
+Diet (not eating enough nutrient-rich foods, such as colourful fruit and vegetables, and eating too many foods that are high in fat, cholesterol and high-glycaemic index foods could increase your risk of developing AMD (iii))

-It’s also possible that drinking more than four units of alcohol every day for a number of years could raise your risk of having early AMD
+Researchers believe that drinking just over two units of alcohol every may raise the risk of having early AMD (iv)

-Obesity – having a body mass index (BMI) of 30 or higher – is also thought to increase your chances of developing AMD
+Obesity – having a body mass index (BMI) of 30 or higher – is also thought to increase your chances of developing AMD, with experts suggesting a BMI of greater than 30 may increase your risk by about 2.5 times (iii)

 What are the signs?